phac-nml/plasmidprofiler-galaxy/docs/galaxy/usage.md

 For more information about interacting with data from Galaxy, please see the [Learn Galaxy][] page.

 # Managing Errors

-When an error occurs for a tool in Galaxy, the dataset boxes in the history will show up in red.
-Clicking on the **bug** icon will bring up more details about an error.

-![galaxy-dataset-error][]

-![galaxy-dataset-error-details][]

-In this case, the message reports no valid phylip alignment.
-Checking the [SNV/SNP Alignment][] file shows it is empty.

-![snp-alignment-error][]

-This indicates no valid SNVs were detected, which could be caused by very little data in one more more samples.
-Confirming this can be done by examining some of the additional output files decribed in the [Output][] section.

-If examining the datasets does not help diagnose the issue, then examining the Galaxy log files can be helpful.
-With Docker, these should be printed to the screen.
-With other installation methods the location may vary.
-Please refer to the [Install][] section for more details.

 # Output Manipulation in R